Sullivan

 Sullivan Station was a 10 foot by 12 foot wooden shed that was the second grandest BCER station along the 13 mile-long Surrey section of the interurban railway line that stretched 63.8 miles to Chilliwack from its starting point in downtown Vancouver, and provided an important link for those east of Cloverdale to the markets of New Westminster and Vancouver.

-Passenger service ceased on the BCER Fraser Valley line in 1950, however Sullivan Station remained on it’s site until late 1968 when it was moved to Clow Farm on 156th Street.
+Passenger service ceased on the BCER Fraser Valley line in 1950, however Sullivan Station remained on its site until late 1968 when it was moved to Clow Farm on 156th Street.
 It was returned to Sullivan in September, 2003 to the yards of the Fraser Valley Heritage Railway Society’s Sullivan Station Car Barn.
 The Society will be restoring the station in conjunction with the Sullivan Community Association.

 The History of Sullivan Station